 History of Community Foundations of New Zealand

-All community foundations start small but in time they become crucial changemakers in their communities.
+All Community Foundations start small but, in time, they become crucial changemakers in their communities.

-Since 2003 the Tindall Foundation has been instrumental in growing the community foundation movement in New Zealand.
+Since 2003 the Tindall Foundation has been instrumental in growing the Community Foundation movement in New Zealand.
 They have undeniably helped to create here more tightly woven local communities by encouraging meaningful and personal acts of generosity among New Zealanders.

-The Tindall Foundation recognised early that community foundations, rapidly expanding around the world, were filling a gap in local needs by offering opportunities for local donors wishing to contribute to local causes.
+The Tindall Foundation recognised early that Community Foundations, rapidly expanding around the world, were filling a gap in local needs by offering opportunities for local donors wishing to contribute to local causes.
 They could see a real opportunity in connecting local people who care with causes that matter and today their support of the movement remains as strong as ever.

 Community Foundations have continued to evolve in New Zealand and since 2009 there have been a number of national workshops for Trustees and management.
-We have been very fortunate to have learned from the expertise of community foundations around world, bringing experts to our shores to share their wisdom and expertise.
+We have been very fortunate to have learned from the expertise of Community Foundations around world, bringing experts to our shores to share their wisdom and expertise.

 Our coverage of New Zealand is not complete but we are working on that!
 Our history is still being written.